Click to return to the Home page...

 Poem by Wayne Nalbandian for Founders, Dr. Joseph Baratta and Virginia Swain

-Virginia founded the Institute for Global Leadership after her experience at the United Nations in New York on September 11, 2001, (www.global-leader.org) through which she has provided new leadership and development models for community, institutional, national and global challenges.
+After her experience at the United Nations in New York during the World Trade Center attacks on September 11, 2001, Virginia founded the Institute for Global Leadership, through which she provides training and consultation for business, community, institutional, national and global challenges.
 She is the author of A Mantle of Roses: A Woman’s Journey Home to Peace (August 2004, XLibris).

 Virginia was awarded the Peace Corps Third Goal Service Award for bringing Intercultural Understanding to Worcester and to the United Nations.
 She has been funded by various foundations to support her peacebuilding work in the Philippines, with Rwandans and former Yugoslavians, her participation in the Hague Appeal, the Millennium Forum and lobbying states for peace and disarmament issues.
 She has been active in the Global Compact, the Academic Council for the United Nations and presented at conferences such as the International Educators for Peace, the Comparative International Education Society, Global Education Associates, Global Structures Conference, Hague Appeal for Peace and the NGO Millenium Forum.